 This depiction is considered a very early depiction of Lord Shiva, who is also worshipped as Pashupati.
 The seal is dated back to 2000-2500 B.C, that is 4500 years !
 The Indus script has not yet been deciphered despite research over several decades now, wonder what secrets lay hidden behind the script?

 The Indus Valley Civilisation is believed to be the earliest kind of urban life, for years it was called the Indus Valley Civilisation because the ruins of the cities were found along the banks of the Indus river and it tributaries.
 The Indus Valley Civilisation and the Aryan Invasion theory is perhaps the most controversial theories on India’s history.
-Lately, research says the civilisation is actually supposed to be called the Saraswathi Civilisation because the ruins are located on the banks of the dried up Saraswathi River and the Aryans were not a race but a mix of migrants from the Saraswathi Civilisation who probably moved East after their life giving river dried up.
-In the world of history research, this is being largely accepted but our history books still talk about the Aryan-Dravidian divide and we are still having the North India vs South India debates !
+Lately, research says the civilisation is actually supposed to be called the Saraswathi Civilisation because the ruins are located on the banks of the dried up Saraswathi River and the Aryans were not a race but a mix of migrants from the Saraswathi Civilisation who probably moved South and East after their life giving river dried up.

 Moving on, breathes there an Indian student who has not seen this picture in their History textbook?